hansgschossmann/iot-edge-opc-publisher/README.md

 This endpoint exposes three methods:
   - PublishNode
   - UnpublishNode
-  - GetConfiguredNodes
+  - GetPublishedNodes

 ### Configuration via IoTHub direct function calls
 OPC Publisher implements the following IoTHub direct method calls, which can be called when OPC Publisher runs standalone or in IoTEdge:
-  - PublishNode
+  - PublishNodes
-  - UnpublishNode
+  - UnpublishNodes
   - UnpublishAllNodes
   - GetConfiguredEndpoints
   - GetConfiguredNodesOnEndpoint